khairu-aqsara/moodlebox/.zenflow/tasks/cross-platform-compatibility-a039/investigation.md

 - Platform-specific optimizations for Windows and macOS
 - Mitigations for known platform-specific issues (Windows file locking, macOS PATH)

-The primary areas for improvement are:
+**Implementation Status**: All high and medium priority improvements completed:
-1. Enable full CI/CD testing across all platforms
+1. ✅ Full CI/CD enabled for all platforms (macOS, Windows, Linux)
-2. Consider simplifying complex path normalization logic
+2. ✅ Path handling verified - existing implementation is robust
-3. Add comprehensive integration tests
+3. ✅ Added 12 new cross-platform tests, all passing

 **Status**: No critical issues found.
 The application is well-designed for cross-platform compatibility.